francescmarti00/dmu-multimedia/md/JavaScript-TECH2015-Optional-Tasks.md

 **Exercise 4**.
 Modify the previous code so the text background changes to italic if someone double-click on the text.
 You can check the JavaScript syntax in <https://www.w3schools.com/cssref/pr_font_font.asp>

-Now, you are going to use this code (let's call it 'Code B') to do the next two exercises
+Now, you are going to use this code (let's call it 'Code B') to do the next three exercises

 ```JS
 <!DOCTYPE html>